libremfg/rhize-docs/content/use-cases/track-and-trace.md

 ### Scheduling information

-Every job response corresponds to an order, and a track and trace report might also include information about the work that was demanded.
-The top-level object for this demand is likely the _job order_.
+A track and trace report might also include information about the work that was demanded.
+The simplest relationship between performance and demand is the link between a job response and a _job order_.
+So your track and trace might include information about the order that initiated the response.
+Through this order you could also include higher-level scheduling information.

 When adding order information, consider whether you need the following properties:
 * **Scheduled start and end times.** These might be compared to the real start and ends.